Search

 • Provide strategic leadership in their communities to ensure that there is a network of support available which encourages, enables and assists the participation of young people in education, training and employment.
 This includes liaising with local partners such as employers, Jobcentre Plus, community sector organisations and youth offending teams.

-• Local Authorities must collect information about young people in their area who are not participating and to target their resources on those who require them most.
+• Local authorities must collect information about young people in their area who are not participating and to target their resources on those who require them most.

-• Local Authorities are expected to liase with education providers to identify children under the age of 16 years old who are at risk of not participating post-16 and for intensive support to be provided to remedy the situation.
+• Local authorities are expected to liase with education providers to identify children under the age of 16 years old who are at risk of not participating post-16 and for intensive support to be provided to remedy the situation.
 This is particularly important in relation to children with SEND who are significantly less likely to participate post-16 in comparison to their peers without SEND.

 • Every young person who reaches the age of 16 or 17 years old in any given academic year is entitled to an offer of a suitable place, by the end of September, to continue in education or training the following year.
-However, there is not the same duties on the Local Authority to offer the young person a place to continue their education or training; the duty is on the young person to apply to relevant education or training providers in order to obtain a place.
+However, there is not the same duties on the local authority to offer the young person a place to continue their education or training; the duty is on the young person to apply to relevant education or training providers in order to obtain a place.

 What are the duties of education providers?